 A serious failing shared by most table saw stands is inadequate or non-existent outfeed support.
 This leads to unsatisfactory cuts and exposes the operator to danger.
 Mounting a portable table saw as shown gives you a full 80″ x 30″ of continuous out-feed.

 One of the most significant features, that sets Eli-Tables apart, is multi-functionality.
-If you own a tool stand dedicated to your power miter saw, you will need another dedicated to your tablesaw (you may also need to purchase an additional accessory outfeed support.)
+If you own a tool stand dedicated to your best miter saw, you will need another dedicated to your tablesaw (you may also need to purchase an additional accessory outfeed support.)
 If you are looking for a good miter saw check out Miter Saw Reviews.
 You will still require one or more pairs of sawhorses to approximate the capabilities of an Eli-Table.
 Moreover, there is no guarantee that these different devices from different manufacturers will have compatible working heights.

 In the same way that a computer’s operating system is a platform on which apps are run; so too, Eli Tables are a platform on which users may rapidly mount and dismount whatever custom jigs and fixtures they may devise for their particular needs.